Skip to content

 Can an arm lift be combined with other procedures?

-Yes, an arm lift is frequently combined with other body-contouring procedures, such as liposuction, a tummy tuck, or breast surgery, for a more comprehensive transformation.
+Yes.
+An arm lift is frequently combined with other body-contouring procedures such as liposuction, a tummy tuck or breast surgery in a single recovery period.
 This is particularly common for patients who have undergone significant weight loss.

 How long do the results of an arm lift last?

-The results of an arm lift are long-lasting, provided you maintain a stable weight and healthy lifestyle.
+The results of an arm lift are long-lasting, provided you maintain a stable weight.
 The natural ageing process will continue, but the excess skin that was removed will not return.
 Significant weight gain following surgery could affect your results.

 You can expect some swelling, bruising and mild to moderate discomfort in the first one to two weeks, which can be managed with prescribed pain relief.
 A compression garment may be recommended to support healing.
 Most patients return to desk-based work within one to two weeks and feel significantly improved by four to six weeks.

-Will I need to wear a compression garment after surgery?
+Will I need to wear a compression garment after an arm lift?

-We typically do not recommend wearing a compression garment on the upper arms but some patients choose to purchase garments.
+We typically do not recommend wearing a compression garment on the upper arms, but some patients choose to purchase garments.
+Your consultant will discuss the most appropriate approach for you based on the extent of your surgery.

-How do I prepare for arm lift surgery?
+How should I prepare for arm lift surgery?

-What if I am not satisfied with my arm lift results?
+What if I am not happy with the result of my arm lift?

 Author

-Dr Will Anderson is a fully accredited Consultant Plastic Surgeon in Edinburgh on the GMC Specialist Register for Plastic Surgery (3679250).
+Mr Will Anderson is a fully accredited Consultant Plastic Surgeon in Edinburgh on the GMC Specialist Register for Plastic Surgery (3679250).
 Having served as an NHS Consultant since 2008, he specialises in advanced reconstructive, cosmetic, and laser surgery.
-With global training and an MSc from University College London, he is renowned for his patient-centred care at Quaba Cosmetic Surgery.
+With global training and an MSc from University College London, he is renowned for his patient-centred care at Waterfront Private Hospital.
+He is a full member of BAAPS.

 Waterfront Private Hospital Edinburgh